calogica/calogica.com/_posts/2020-07-07-season-pass-hierarchical-modelng-r-stan-brms.md

 comments: true
 ---

+{: .notice--info}
+Did you know you can now [sign up](/signup) for weekly-ish updates to our blog via email?

 ## Overview

 In this post we’ll take another look at logistic regression, and in particular multi-level (or hierarchical) logistic regression.
 We’ve seen Bayesian logistic regression before when we modeled [field goals in NFL football](https://calogica.com/pymc3/python/2019/12/08/nfl-4thdown-attempts.html#team-model) earlier this year, and we used multi-level models before when we looked at [Fourth-Down Attempts in NFL Football by team](https://calogica.com/pymc3/python/2019/12/08/nfl-4thdown-attempts.html#team-model).
 This time we’ll try to build a bit more intuition around both.
 Also, this will be the first post I’ll tackle in R\!